-Statement of Group Executive Board on integrated report value proposition
+Statement of the Group Executive Board on integrated report value proposition

-As Group Executive Board (GEB) members, we hereby acknowledge our responsibility to ensure the fairness of our integrated report, and that we have applied our collective mind to the preparation and presentation of this Mazars' integrated transparency report.
+As GEB members, we hereby acknowledge our responsibility to ensure the fairness of our integrated report, and that we have applied our collective mind to the preparation and presentation of this Mazars' integrated transparency report.

-We started in 2013-2014 with a first Integrated Reporting (IR) of our journey and progressively expanded our key performance indicators (KPIs) in order to measure our progress.
-We are continuing our journey towards presenting an Integrated Report in accordance with the framework set out by the International Integrated Reporting Council (IIRC).

-While we chose to only publish a selection of our non-financial KPIs into this report, we did take all of them into account to define our long-term strategy and short-term objectives for the greater benefit of our organisation and our stakeholders.
+We started in 2013-2014 with a first Integrated Reporting (IR) of our journey and progressively expanded our KPIs in order to measure our progress.
+We are continuing our journey towards presenting an integrated report in accordance with the framework set out by the International Integrated Reporting Council (IIRC).
+While we chose to only publish a selection of our non-financial KPIs in this report, we did take all of them into account to define our long-term strategy and short-term objectives for the greater benefit of our organisation and our stakeholders.